 Motion sensor lights are straightforward tools that can help any individual see better at night.
 Below are a few frequently asked questions about how the tool works.

 Motion sensor lights with dusk until dawn sensor will only work at night.
 On the other hand, a basic motion sensor light will be able to switch on at all times of the day.

 To quickly reset your motion sensor light, turn it off and wait for 30 seconds (or longer) before turning it back on again.
 You can also opt to power it off at the breaker, which gives it enough time to reset.
 If your light still doesn’t work, it might be due to the actual sensor or the light bulb.

-Dusk to dawn lights do not use a lot of electricity.
+Dusk to dawn lights does not use a lot of electricity.
 This is especially true when you utilize energy-efficient lightbulbs.